tlack/atree/README.md

 also nodes.

-Using such a data structure can be complex due to recursion and slow due to cache behavior in modern systems and the frequenct malloc()s.
+Using such a data structure can be complex due to recursion and slow due to cache behavior in modern systems and the frequent malloc()s.

+Apter Trees are much faster, easier to reason about, and easier to implement.

 ## How it works

 An Apter tree is implemented as a vector (array) of data (we'll call it `d`) and a vector of parent indices (`p`).
-The index of an item in the `d` vector is its key, which we will call `c`.
+The index of an item in the `d` vector is used its key, which we will call `c` in the examples below.

 Often, the key/index `c` will just be an int.

-So, if we had a family tree in which Coco was the father of Molly and Arca, and Arca had a song named Cricket, you might have a data structure like:
+So, if we had a dog family tree in which Coco was the father of Molly and Arca, and Arca had a son named Cricket, you might have a data structure like:

 ```
 	tree.d = ["Coco", "Molly", "Arca","Cricket"]
 	tree.p = [0,0,0,2]
 ```

-A node whose parent is zero is the root node.
+A node with a key of `0` whose parent is zero is the root node.
 Apter trees require a root node, or the use of -1 to mean "no parent", which is slightly less elegant so I'll ignore it.

 Computers are very, very fast at manipulating vectors.
 They're so much faster than pointer operations that comparisons of big-O notation for an algorithm